krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

        **get_policy** [ **-terse** ] *policy*
-              displays the values of the named *policy*.
+              Displays the values of the named *policy*.
               With the **-terse** flag, outputs the fields as quoted strings separated by tabs.

                  .. note:: Requires the *inquire* privilege.

               Alias::